Felix-ai/life_insurance_prediction/README.md

 As is the norm, the dataset was split in training and test sets in the ratio 99:1 as the dataset size was small.

-On fitting the model, the training accuracy was 76.46% while the test accuracy was 85.71%
+On fitting the model, the training accuracy was 82.51% while the test accuracy was 85.71%

-Sensitvity was 0.78 while specificity was 1.00.
-The F1-Score for the Negative Class (No) was 0.83 while the F1-Score for the positive class (Yes) was 0.88.
+Both sensitvity and specificity was 0.86.
+The F1-Score for both Negative Class (No) and positive class (Yes) was also 0.86.

 Note that in binary classification,
 *	recall of the positive class is also known as “sensitivity”;